 How often in life is a negative a good thing?
 Not often, but in photography it is.
 Even in the digital age where we no longer deal in film negatives.
 To be exact, negative space in photography composition is a good thing.

-What is negative space?
+What is negative space in photography composition?

-When you shoot with negative space in mind, your composition is based largely on the negative space and not the subject.
+When you photograph with negative space in mind, your composition is based largely on the negative space and not the subject.
 You place your subject according to where you want your negative space to be.

 Turning a negative into a positive

-- Allows your subject room to breathe.
+- Allows your subject room to breathe

-- Simplifies your image.
+- Simplifies your image

 Let’s look at these 3 positives of negative space in photography composition.

-1. Room to breathe
+1. Negative space composition allows room to breathe

-Sometimes, that’s what you want to do.
+Sometimes, that’s what you want.
 However, sometimes you want to give your viewer the ability to let their imagine roam, to be in the photo, or to rest peacefully while taking in your image.

 Flick through any magazine to see the technique being used to advertise a product.
 When something is photographed to be sold, the photographer must bear in mind the need to create space within the image for text.

-We all know that in social media images are essential to grab your reader’s attention in a sea of posts.
-A flat lay is an attractive arrangement of objects that tells a story and is most often created with the intention of leaving space for text.
+We all know that, in social media, images are essential to grab your reader’s attention in a sea of posts.
+A flat lay is an attractive arrangement of objects that tells a story and is most often created with the intention of leaving negative space for text.

-3. Simplicity in composition
+4. Simplicity in composition

-In order to have a clutter free photograph, you need negative space.
+To have a clutter free photograph, you need negative space.
 This will draw the eye directly to your subject and create strong composition.

-An example of how using negative space and minimalist design to create, in this case, a simple, eye catching maternity image that stands out from the crowd.
+An example of how using negative space and minimalist design to create, in this case, a simple, eye-catching maternity image that stands out from the crowd.

-Last words on negative space
+Last words on why you should compose with negative space

 When you concentrate on negative space, every element in your image becomes important, so you start to become very intentional in your composition.
-Becoming intentional is when you start to make a photograph, not just take a photograph.Another reason to love photography... negatives are a good thing!Click To Tweet
+Becoming intentional is when you start to make a photograph, not just take a photograph.